ir-engine/developer-docs/docs/manual/03_modules/01_engine/08_debugging/01_basic.md

-# Basic Debugging
+# Basic debugging
 This setup can be used to debug instance server & backend server code.
-1. Navigate to `Run & Debug` tab of vscode.
+1. Navigate to `Run & Debug` tab of VSCode.
 2. Add a breakpoint to the desired line of code.
 3. Select `Debug Dev` from debug config dropdown.
 4. Hit the run/play button to start debugging.